Omar Elmawi, Coordinator, StopEACOP

 There are positive moves in the policy, however, these all contain substantial loopholes.
 Notably, the policy now excludes financing for new or expanded capacity of existing coal-fired power plants.
 There is also a curious provision for coal mines: financing for new mines will be excluded unless “there is an overall positive environmental impact”.
 The bank has said this could apply for example to cases where an existing power plant sources its coal from a far-away mine, and opening a new mine close by would reduce emissions from transport.
 It is hard to imagine how this would be possible in practice.
 The emissions and other environmental impacts associated with opening a new coal mine to provide feedstock for an existing power plant - especially in circumstances where coal-fired power is neither least-cost nor required for energy security- would clearly outweigh any claimed “positive environmental impact”.

-The policy also introduces new restrictions for companies involved in developing or operating coal mines and power plants.
-The bank will now not provide financial services to companies that provide services to the coal sector, including construction and operation contractors, traders, and retailers.
-However, for coal mining and coal power companies themselves, the policy seems to commit only to reducing the percentage of the bank’s total financing.
+For coal mining and coal power companies, the policy seems to commit only to reducing the percentage of the bank’s total financing.
 In addition, the policy only applies to companies that derive more than 50% of revenues from coal mining activities, an incredibly high threshold that will mean most companies will be able to avoid exclusions.
+The policy also does not restrict financing for companies involved in developing or operating coal mines and power plants or to companies that provide services to the coal sector, including construction and operation contractors, traders, and retailers.

 Furthermore, the policy says Standard Bank will not finance gas projects, unless they have “zero to minimal fugitive emissions or (...) are committed to reducing the carbon intensity of (...)
 LNG plants.”
 Based on the bank’s belief that gas is a transition fuel, it will actually “prioritise finance for constructing gas-fired power plants when (...) converting existing coal- or oil-fired power plants (...).”